Tencent/sluaunreal/README.md

 Add [a branch](https://github.com/Tencent/sluaunreal/tree/for_4.25) to support UE 4.25 or later

-## Feature
+## Features

-* call reflection method exported by blueprint
-* support rpc function
+* Automatic export of blueprint API to the Lua interface
+* Supporting RPC (Remote Procedure Call) functions
-* can override any blueprint function with a lua function
+* Overriding any blueprint function with a Lua function
-* add event listener for blueprint event as lua function
+* Calling Lua functions as callback functions for blueprint events
-* normal c++ function and class exported by c++ template
+* Normal C++ functions and classes exported by C++ template
-* auto code generation to wrap your normal c++ fucntion to lua
+* Auto code generation to wrap your normal C++ function for use in Lua
-* support enum, FVector etc
+* Supporting enum, FVector etc
-* support operator overload in FVector or other struct class
+* Operator overloading in FVector or other struct class
-* support extension method to add a non-blueprint function to uobject for lua use(extent blueprint function)
+* Manually adding a non-blueprint function to UObject
-* call lua function from blueprint, vise versa
+* Call Lua functions from blueprint, vice versa
-* detect dead loop code, report error if happen dead loop
+* Dead loop dection and error reporting when dead loop is detected
-* support multi state for isolate lua runtime
+* Multi-state for different runtime environments
-* cpu profile tool
-* multithread lua gc
-* profiler tools, supported in device
+* CPU profiling
+* Multithread Lua GC (Garbage Collection)

 # slua-unreal 有什么功能